How to Grow Forget Me Not Flowers

 About Growing Forget Me Nots in Your Home Flower Garden

-Forget-Me-Nots make a wonderful carpet or ground cover under taller plants or small deciduous trees and look best planted in large “pools” or masses of plants.
+Forget-Me-Nots are native to woodland areas.
+As a result, they thrive in lightly shade areas.
+The plants make a wonderful carpet or ground cover under taller plants or small deciduous trees.
+And they look their best planted in large “pools” or masses of plants.

 Try growing them in flower beds, borders, rock gardens, and containers.